jhill0/sevr-tutorial/docs/2_installation.md

 - [MongoDB](https://www.mongodb.com/download-center#community)

-## Installing the Ichabod CLI
+## Installing the Sevr CLI

-For this tutorial, we will be creating our project using the Ichabod CLI, an immersive command line tool for working with the Ichabod CMS Framework.
+For this tutorial, we will be creating our project using the Sevr CLI, an immersive command line tool for working with the Sevr CMS Framework.
 The tool can be easily installed with npm:

 ```
-$ npm install -g ichabod-cli
+$ npm install -g sevr-cli
 ```